Approved by NARST Board 10 April 2015

 The term of office for the Secretary-Treasurer is three years.
 The Secretary-Treasurer may serve two (2) consecutive, full, three-year terms.

 The term of office for the International Coordinator is three years.
-The International Coordinator may not serve additional terms as the International Coordinator.
+The International Coordinator may serve up to two additional terms as the International Coordinator.

 The term of office for the Graduate Student Coordinator is two years.
 The Graduate Student Coordinator may not serve additional terms as the Graduate Student Coordinator but is eligible to serve as a Director-at-Large or other elected Board member, provided the terms are non- consecutive.

 The term of office for each Director-at-Large is three years.
-Directors-at-Large may not serve additional terms as Directors-at-Large.
+Directors-at-Large may serve up to two additional terms as Directors-at-Large.

 Section 8: Board Elections

 Directors and Officers shall be elected by the voting members.

 The Election Committee shall propose to the Board a slate of at least two nominees for each vacant position, except that the Committee may, should it so choose, propose only one candidate for the offices of Secretary-Treasurer, International Coordinator, and Graduate Student Coordinator.
 The Committee may also propose a slate for the Director-at-Large with only one more nominee than the number of open positions.
 Association members may offer potential nominees for the consideration by the Election Committee by forwarding a petition to the Chair(s) of the Election Committee.
 Each petition must be signed by at least ten (10) Association members.

 Candidates receiving the greatest number of votes shall be deemed elected.